CloudLabs-MOC/mslearn-azure-developer/instructions/azure-events-messages/01-event-grid-events-to-endpoint.md

     **<font color="red">You must sign into Azure - even though the cloud shell session is already authenticated.</font>**

-    > **Note:** In most scenarios, just using *az login* will be sufficient.
-However, if you have subscriptions in multiple tenants, you may need to specify the tenant by using the *--tenant* parameter.
-See [Sign into Azure interactively using Azure CLI](https://learn.microsoft.com/cli/azure/authenticate-azure-cli-interactively) for details.

 1. After running the az login command, select the **authentication link (1)** shown in the Cloud Shell output and **copy the displayed code (2)**.

      ![](./media/lab7-12-13.png)